 An Advantage Over Stock Options

 Restricted stocks require fewer shares to offer an equal level of benefit in comparison to what is needed for stock options.
 Because restricted stocks retain some value even if the share price declines.

 Restricted Stock Disadvantages

-There is no capital gain treatment available at exercise.
+There is no capital gain treatment available for exercise.
 The entire amount of the vested stock becomes the ordinary income in the year of vesting.
-The capital gain treatment means paying tax only for any appreciation between the price at vesting and sale of stock.
+The capital gain treatment means paying tax only for any appreciation between the price at vesting and the sale of stock.